 Our Raki Anise seeds are grown in the coastal province of Denizli, Turkey.
 Anise is native to the Mediterranean and has been cultivated there for thousands of years.

 Raki, the classic Turkish anise-flavored liqueur, uses these sweet, nutty seeds for its characteristic licorice flavor and digestive properties.
-So do many other liqueurs including Arak, Ouzo, and Pastis.
+Many other liqueurs, including Arak, Ouzo, and Pastis, use them too.

 The more you know: Anise and Star Anise are often confused because they share a few similarities, including their name and a licorice flavor.
-However, they are very different spices.
-They each come from different parts of different plants (Anise is a seed, while Star Anise is a fruit) that are native to a different part of the world.
-Are you in a bind and don't have anise?
-Reach for the Desert Fennel.
+However, they are completely different spices.
+They each come from different parts of different plants (anise is a seed, while star anise is a fruit) that are native to different parts of the world.